Haidi927/Food-Nutrition-Knowledge-Graph/README.md

 ## A simple query demo.
-Take the "cardiovascular disease" node as an example, and query with the command: "MATCH (a:disease{name:“cardiovascular disease”})-[r]->(b) RETURN a,b."
+Take the "cardiovascular" node as an example, and query with the command: "MATCH (a:disease{name:“cardiovascular disease”})-[r]->(b) RETURN a,b."
+The result is shown below.
 ![simple_query](https://github.com/Haidi927/Food-Nutrition-Knowledge-Graph/blob/main/picture/simple_query.png)